 - You get a taste of college-level work in your chosen subject

-- AP test grades can boost your GPA significantly
+- A good grade from your AP class can boost your GPA significantly

 - You earn college credits in high school